Chase Sapphire Reserve®

 How to Redeem Points with the Sapphire Reserve

 The ability to earn points with the Reserve is excellent.
-The real strength with the Reserve, however, lies in the value of the points themselves.
+The real strength of the Reserve, however, lies in the points’ value.
 Chase Ultimate Rewards is one of the best rewards programs out there.
-Part of this is because Chase points are worth two cents per point ($0.02/pt.), which is among the highest valuations.
+This is partly because Chase points are worth two cents per point ($0.02/pt.), among the highest valuations.
 The other reason is because of the ways to redeem points.

 Chase Ultimate Rewards is the rewards portal for Chase credit cardholders.
 The portal allows cardholders to redeem points for a variety of awards, including: